nuxeo-sandbox/nuxeo-unzip-file/README.md

 This add-on for Nuxeo platform extracts a .zip file and create the corresponding documents, building the same tree structure.

 ## Usage
-The plug-in provides an operation, `Document.UnzipFile` that expects a `Document` as input, extracts its blob stored in `file:content` and creates the same structure in the target (the current folder if the `target` parameter isn't provided. `target` can be a Document UUID or it's path.
+The plug-in provides an operation, `Document.UnzipFile` that:

+* Expects a `Document` as input
+* Extracts its blob stored in the `xpath` parameter (default value: `file:content`)
+* And creates the same structure in the target (the current folder if the `target` parameter isn't provided. `target` can be a Document UUID or it's path.